a no-author-fee, open-access, peer-reviewed journal

 - MEMOCS is a nonprofit publication, owned, managed, and supported by academic institutions.

 - Electronic access will be free and open to all.
+Readers have the right to read, download, copy, distribute, print, search, or link to the full texts of these articles.
 A paper edition will be made available free of charge to a limited number of libraries.

 - Accepted manuscripts will be published free of any charge to the author.